 I dedicate my rides to my mother…

 She gave me a sense of the horizon and the curiosity to look beyond its limitations.
-She was the kind of Mother who upon laying eyes on her 8yr old daughter (me) who was standing on the bare-back of our old horse Chee Chee and galloping down the gravel driveway — did not scream, but silently smiled and went about her business.
-When ever I recall this incident to memory I shake my head, “how could she have let me do that, and watch”!!!
+She was the kind of mother who upon laying eyes on her eight-year-old daughter (me) who was standing on the bare-back of our old horse, Chee Chee, and galloping down the gravel driveway — did not scream, but silently smiled and went about her business.
+When ever I recall this incident to memory I shake my head, “How could she have let me do that, and watch”!!!
 She gave me the space to be as wildly adventurous as I needed to be.
-Her philosophy of life had been passed down to her by her Mother and her four Aunts.
+Her philosophy of life had been passed down to her by her mother and her four aunts.
 Capable, daring women who sought to change the world through education, the arts, science and…. adventure, this my Mother passed down to me.

 My Life Before Long Riding

-My father milked a small herd of Holstein cows, tall, lanky cows burdened with pink utters, heavy with milk until each day, twice a day they were brought into the barn where their precious cargo was delivered into stainless steel milk cans.
+My father milked a small herd of Holstein cows–tall, lanky cows burdened with pink udders, heavy with milk until twice each day, they were brought into the barn where their precious cargo was delivered into stainless steel milk cans.
 What a playground.
 Everyday is an adventure on a small family farm.
 Both my father and mother rode horses, and I suppose I rode with my mother even before I entered this world.
-With two older sisters, old enough to carry me outside and set me on top of old Spot’s back, a crippled black and white Welsh pony that was more or less a lawn ornament and baby sitter for dozens of children.
+I had two older sisters, old enough to carry me outside and set me on top of old Spot’s back, a crippled black and white Welsh pony that was more or less a lawn ornament and baby sitter for dozens of children.
 My affection for horses came as natural as laughing.

 It’s not hard to see how and why the strong love of horses still resides in me.
-I WAS a horse for the first 12 years.
+I WAS a horse for my first twelve years.
 By the time I was four years old I could ride alone and what greater scene could be set than that of a dairy farm for a fearless young girl and her horse.
 Small farms are much like small towns, a variety of activities, a lot of coming and going with tractors, wagons, big machinery.
 Unique communities (the cow herd, the horse herd, the cat community, the flocks of birds) all engaged in and around a set of buildings that had different functions all contributing to “the town of …Ende’s.”
 With five siblings and many cousins, friends or neighbors stopping in, my memory of the old farm house and life was that of a grand central station.
 Activity overflowed down the wooden front porch.
-Once chores were done I was more or less free to ride, alone, over 100s of acres on our family farm near Rogers, Minnesota.
-I would escape to the dirty brown Crow River with my horse or bring the cows in on my horse or race between rows of 8ft tall corn stalks, the ripe corn beating against my bare legs.
+Once chores were done I was more or less free to ride, alone, over hundreds of acres on our family farm near Rogers, Minnesota.
+I would escape to the dirty brown Crow River with my horse, or bring the cows in on my horse, or race between rows of 8-foot-tall corn stalks, the ripe corn beating against my bare legs.
 I’m sure my father must have seen the hoof tracks, but he never said anything.
-I lived on the back of a horse for the entire first 16 years of my life, well nearly.
-The tail end of the “golden age of cowboys,” Roy Rogers, Hop-a- long Cassidy, The Long Ranger, black and white figures which held me in trance until I raced out to do my own riding.
+I lived on the back of a horse for the entire first sixteen years of my life–well, nearly.
+The tail end of the “golden age of cowboys,” Roy Rogers, Hop-a-Long Cassidy, The Lone Ranger, black-and-white figures which held me in trance until I raced out to do my own riding.
 Across the cow pasture I’d ride, scattering the young steers–imaging it the great wild west itself.

 I have often thought I am doing the exact same thing I did as a child.
-I remember thinking on my first ride, after leaving the Irwin Ranch north of Green River, WY., that I’d ridden this before.
-The red cliffs of Wyoming, the Red Desert of Colorado, sagebrush and rattlesnakes were all pouring from my childhood memories of black and white TV shows which had captivated me.
-I’d done 100’s of long rides as a small girl.
+I remember thinking on my first ride, after leaving the Irwin Ranch north of Green River, Wyoming, that I’d ridden this before.
+The red cliffs of Wyoming, the Red Desert of Colorado, sagebrush, and rattlesnakes were all pouring from my childhood memories of black-and-white TV shows which had captivated me.
+I’d done hundreds of long rides as a small girl.
 My imagination carried me effortlessly over a small Minnesota dairy farm as if it were the entire world.
-So you see I began long riding at a very early age.
+So you see, I began long riding at a very early age.

-But one might ask, “how does a Minnesota farm girl get to… ballet teacher?”
-The horse, that is how.
-Inspired by the horse, a most gifted dancer.
-I studied under Ms. Susan Higgens, Portland, Oregon.
-Royal Academy of Dance method.
-I taught in San Francisco and Minneapolis, then picked up a Fitness Specialist degree at the Lake Washington Voc-Tech, in Bellingham, Washington.
-I taught for 25 years.
-Corporate dance/ fitness and Classical Ballet.
+But one might ask, “How does a Minnesota farm girl get to… ballet teacher?”
+The horse, that is how–inspired by the horse, a most gifted dancer.
+I studied under Ms. Susan Higgens, Portland, Oregon, Royal Academy of Dance method.
+I taught in San Francisco and Minneapolis, then picked up a Fitness Specialist degree at Lake Washington Voc-Tech, in Bellevue, Washington.
+I taught for 25 years–Corporate Dance/Fitness and Classical Ballet.
 In 1992 I moved east from Seattle, Washington to Trego, Montana.
-I opened The Community Dance Studio in Trego and the Whitefish School of Classical Ballet in Whitefish, Mt.
+I opened The Community Dance Studio in Trego and the Whitefish School of Classical Ballet in Whitefish, Montana.

-I have called North-West Montana home ever since.
+I have called northwest Montana home ever since.
 Ten wonderful years working with local children.
-Teaching a unorthodox ballet class in an old community hall building next to the Trego fire-hall.
+Teaching an unorthodox ballet class in an old community hall building next to the Trego Firehall.
 The wooden structure at that time had an outhouse and wood heat.
-It took at least 5 hours to heat the building for classes.
-I made wood ballet barres and many times the girls would be warming up in gloves or mittens at the ballet barres pulled in close to a black, double barrel wood stove.
+It took at least five hours to heat the building for classes.
+I made wood ballet barres and many times the girls would be warming up in gloves or mittens at the ballet barres pulled in close to a black, double-barrel wood stove.
 Each summer I gave horseback riding lessons at my mountain cabin and trained a few horses for the McCurry Ranch.
 Retirement in 2003 brought not a lack of activity, but rather a change of focus.
 I felt the pull of the open road.
 Adventure called, the need to go, see, do.
 A window of opportunity opened and I climbed out.

-Snow remains late into March at my mountain cabin.
-I was riding along, brilliant sunny afternoon, minding my own business when I saw them.
-Two tiny puppies off to my left not far from the snow packed road.
+Snow remained late into March at my mountain cabin.
+I was riding along, a brilliant sunny afternoon, minding my own business when I saw them.
+Two tiny puppies off to my left, not far from the snow-packed road.
 They had evidently been abandoned.
-One was dead, the other shivering and growling in protest when I slid off my old mare Babe and reached for the filthy creature.
-I took her home of course thus began Claire Dog’s extraordinary horse back riding skills.
+One was dead, the other shivering and growling in protest when I slid off my old mare, Babe, and reached for the filthy creature.
+I took her home of course, and thus began Claire Dog’s extraordinary horseback riding skills.

-My fearless leader, my faith-full companion Claire Dog after 17,000 miles, made her last long ride in 2012.
+My fearless leader, my faithful companion, Claire Dog after 17,000 miles, made her last long ride in 2012.
 She passed away at the age of 16 in 2015.

 Montana Spirit joined our group of travelers in 2012.
-She is a 7 year old Norwegian Fjord and Percheron cross and is owned by Swede Granstrom and Doti Smith from the Montana Mountain Ranch of Rosebud, Montana. (see sponsorship page).
+She is an eight-year-old Norwegian Fjord and Percheron cross, and is owned by Swede Granstrom and Doti Smith from the Montana Mountain Ranch of Rosebud, Montana (see sponsorship page).
 She is developing into a lead mare with over 10,000 miles of experience.
-She may be the finest of Long Riding horses that I will ever travel with.
+She may be the finest of long-riding horses that I will ever travel with.
 The Percheron is a draft horse, the Norwegian Fjord a draft pony, similar in that they both have big bones and were bred for working, not speed.
 She is bigger, fuller than Essie.
-She is no longer a youngster and has taken over the Alpha mare position, she’s a natural leader.
+She is no longer a youngster and has taken over the alpha mare position, she’s a natural leader.
 It’s sometimes hard to tell the two mares apart.

 Hart… never forgotten

-My big Hart, biggest heart I know. (he came from the Heart of Texas, thus his name Hart).
+My big Hart, biggest heart I know (he came from the Heart of Texas, thus his name Hart).
 This is Hart and Claire in 2013, comfortably retired.
 Hart was given to me by the Odi Wright family of Menard, Texas when I lost my beloved mare Honor in a tragic corral accident.
-That was back in 2009 and I was mid-way thru a 6000 mile ride.
-Hart finished the ride, then completed another 2000 mile Canadian ride, traveling with Claire, Essie and I for nearly 6500 miles.
+That was back in 2009 and I was mid-way thru a 6000-mile ride.
+Hart finished that ride, then completed another 2000-mile ride, the Canadian ride, traveling with Claire, Essie and I for nearly 6500 miles.
 He retired in 2014 at the age of 18.
 He was steadfast and led us bravely through thick and thin.
-Hart pass away at the age of 20 in 2015.
+Hart passed away at the age of 20 in 2015.

 Honor, what a horse she was, a throw away, headed for the cannery, just plain crazy.
 I could see why she had been rejected time and again.
-But the Long Ride did suit her, it gave her a spread of highway to spill that never ending energy upon.
+But the long ride came to suit her–it gave her a spread of highway to spill that never ending energy upon.
 She came from the famous Native Dancer line of Thoroughbred race horses.
-Honor carried me on the single horse, 5000 mile ride and the 3000 mile ride in 2008 with Essie.
-Half way thru the 6000 mile ride in the winter of 2009 destiny threw us a fatal blow.
-I’d stopped to see my sister Carol in Wimberely, Texas.
-While visiting her in town Honor broke her leg in a freak corral accident.
+Honor carried me on the single-horse 5000-mile ride, and the 3000-mile ride in 2008 with Essie.
+Half way through the 6000-mile ride in the winter of 2009 destiny threw us a fatal blow.
+I’d stopped to see my sister Carol in Wimberley, Texas.
+While visiting my sister in town, Honor broke her leg in a freak corral accident.
 It nearly ended my long riding career.
 Hard one, losing her.

-Pride is a tall dark sorrel Tennessee Walking Horse that belonged to Mac and Evelyn McCurry who owned the McCurry Ranch in Trego, MT.
-He was 12 when we carried me on my first ride a, 2000 mile single horse journey.
-How he ever survived my inexperience and just plain stupidity I will never know.
+Pride is a tall, dark sorrel Tennessee Walking Horse that belonged to Mac and Evelyn McCurry who owned the McCurry Ranch in Trego, Montana.
+He was 12 when he carried me on my first ride, a 2000-mile single-horse journey.
+How he ever survived my inexperience and just plain stupidity, I will never know.
 Tough horse.
-I rode into a nightmare, knowing so little about long riding.
+I rode into a nightmare, knowing so very little about long riding.
 He endured many of my mistakes.
-Pride is now 23, retired and lives a great life among a herd of horses that our local veterinarian and good friend Nancy Haugan and her husband own west of Eureka, MT.
+Pride is now 23, retired, and lives a great life among a herd of horses that our local veterinarian and good friend Nancy Haugan and her husband own west of Eureka, Montana.